 Travel to and from engagements within the UK and overseas forms a core part of Their Royal Highnesses’ working lives.
-The carbon emissions associated with this travel, supporting staff travel and private travel, are considered in planning, alongside cost, security and other considerations.
+The carbon emissions associated with this travel, supporting staff travel and private travel, are considered in planning, alongside cost, security and logistics.

-The reduction in emissions from UK official travel reflects a reduction in the number of miles travelled – this year saw a particularly busy overseas schedule.
+The increase in emissions from official travel reflects an increase in the number of miles travelled.

 Year to 31 March